What do you believe to be true about yourself, others, and the world?

 Now, is it possible that some of these are true?
 Yes, for sure.
 Think about the last one.
 Writing is a skill that you can develop.
 But if you keep running the “I don’t write very well” thought in your head and let it morph into “I am just not a writer,” you have transformed a simple observation of a fact that you could correct through learning and practice into a damning limiting belief.

-Note the major difference between the beliefs on the left with a negative connotation (limiting beliefs), and the ones on the right with a positive connotation (empowering beliefs).
+Note the major difference between the beliefs on the left with a negative connotation (limiting beliefs) and those on the right with a positive connotation (empowering beliefs).
 Sadly, the limiting beliefs are much more likely to develop in our brains than the positive ones.
 That’s because a negative belief about yourself turns into an excuse against action, which keeps us in our comfort zone.

-You see, limiting beliefs are beliefs about ourselves that often result in labels.
+You see, limiting beliefs are beliefs about ourselves that often morph into labels.
 “I can’t get to finish my tasks” becomes “I am a procrastinator.”
 “I don’t have a sense of fashion” becomes “I dress crappy.”
 Soon enough, you begin to identify yourself with those labels.
 You become the label.

+The more you keep whispering these thoughts to your subconscious, the more it will listen.
 Do this for long enough, and you will internalize these thoughts and allow them to slowly poison your subconscious.
-The more you keep telling something to your subconscious, the more it will listen.
-And then, when situations occur that seem to validate those thoughts, your subconscious will serve them to you in the form of excuses.
+And then, when situations occur that seem to validate them, your subconscious will serve them to you in the form of excuses.

 “I am ugly” -> I go to a club, and nobody wants to dance with me -> “You see, I knew I was ugly.
 Nobody wants me.”